matjaz99/alertmonitor/README.md

 ### Dependencies

 Alertmonitor is written in Java.
 It's a maven project.
-It runs as web app on Apache Tomcat server and uses JSF 2.2 with Primefaces for frontend interface.
+It runs as web app on Apache Tomcat server and uses JSF 2.2 with Primefaces 11.0 for frontend interface.
 In version 1.5.1 I switched from Java 8 to Java 13.
 I had to add `javax.annotations` dependency to pom.xml file.

 ### Simple-logger maven dependency

-Simple-logger is not available on Maven central repo.
+Sorry, simple-logger is not available on Maven central repo.
 You can either build it on your own or download jar file from [here](http://matjazcerkvenik.si/download/simple-logger-1.7.0.jar).
 Then manually import it into your local repository: